 5. Get Friends to Join You

 Persuade a good group of friends to join you in your digital detox.
 Think of it as a support group – get together and do something that doesn’t involve technology or discuss the benefits you’re all feeling from disconnecting.
 This will reinforce the positive feelings and progress from going digital-free.
+Disconnecting from technology disconnects us from the world and enables us to discover ourselves.

 6. Start a Mediation Practice

 Mindfulness is probably something you’ve heard a million times but it’s truly important in order to be present in the here and now.
 Try meditating for just 10 minutes a day and build it up.
-If you do this first thing in the morning you’ll set your mind up for a good day and you’ll start to see the benefits over time.
+If you do this first thing in the morning, you’ll set your mind up for a good day and you’ll start to see the benefits over time.

-7. Be More Aware of Your Surroundings
+7. Be Aware of Your Surroundings

 Continuing the mindfulness theme, try making an effort to be aware of what’s going on around you.
 That includes sounds, smells, as well as sight.
 How often do we walk and look at our phones?
 Put your phone in your pocket and try a bit of mindful walking.
 Notice how you walk, the feeling, the action, what there is to look at, the sounds you hear – it’s quite shocking how much we don’t pay attention to the wonderful world around us when our nose is planted in our phones.